The power to appoint notaries public is vested in the clerks of the superior courts and may be exercised by them at any time. (O.C.G.A. §45-17-1.1)

-(b) In addition to the application require din subsection (a) of this Code section, every applicant for appointment as a notary public shall also submit to the clerk of superior court of the county in which the individual makes application:
+(b) In addition to the application require din subsection (a) of this Code section, every applicant for appointment as a notary public shall also submit to the clerk of superior court of the county in which the individual makes an application:

-(1) Endorsements from two persons who are not relatives of the applicant, who are at least 18 years old, and who reside in the county in which the individual makes application.
+(1) Endorsements from two persons who are not relatives of the applicant, who are at least 18 years old, and who reside in the county in which the individual makes an application.

-(2) A declaration of applicant which shall have been signed in the presence of a commissioned notary public of this state.
+(2) A declaration of the applicant which shall have been signed in the presence of a commissioned notary public of this state.

 Grant or denial of commission

-(a) After an applicant submits to the clerk of superior court of the county of application, endorsements, and declaration of applicant as required in Code Section §45-17-2.1, the clerk of superior court shall either grant or deny a commission as a notary public within ten days following the applicant’s submission of the necessary documents.
+(a) After an applicant submits to the clerk of superior court of the county of application, endorsements, and declaration of the applicant as required in Code Section §45-17-2.1, the clerk of superior court shall either grant or deny a commission as a notary public within ten days following the applicant’s submission of the necessary documents.